theophani/choose-your-own-instrument/README.md

 ### Tempo

-To change the tempo of the auto playback, set the variable `bmp` to a number greater than 0.
+To change the tempo of the auto playback, set the variable `bpm` to a number greater than 0.
 The default is 300 beats per minute.

 ```javascript